 Yum!
 This fun combo of dried fruit, nuts and (sometimes) chocolate candies can pack as much as 8 grams of protein per ounce.
 You do have to be careful because some mixes can have a significant amount of carbohydrates.

-Smoothies are popular among many people, mainly because they are bright, delicious and healthy.
+Smoothies are popular among many people, mainly because they are bright, delicious, and healthy.
 But with a little added protein, these fruity drinks can pack a punch.
 All smoothies have a foundation ingredient.
 This ingredient helps all the elements of the smoothie to blend together.
-By adding greek yogurt (which we know has 18 grams protein per cup) you have a protein filled beverage for you to enjoy.
+By adding Greek yogurt (which we know has 18 grams of protein per cup) you have a protein-filled beverage for you to enjoy.

 With these simple healthy snack options, you can increase your protein intake and enjoy a new approach to regular snacking.